The ACA’s Contraceptive Mandate: Religious Freedom, Women’s Health, and Corporate Personhood

 The Court’s judgment privileges corporate rights and religious freedoms, while burdening women’s health and reproductive autonomy.
 The Court failed to recognize the role of reproductive services in women’s equal participation in social and economic life, and deferred to companies’ subjective beliefs that the four contraceptive methods can prevent a fertilized egg from attaching to the uterus, for which there is no scientific evidence.
 The Supreme Court also created significant ambiguity around the definition of a ‘closely-held’ corporation, the extent to which large companies have religious freedoms, and whether Hobby Lobby applies to medical services beyond contraception.
 As well as undermining women’s reproductive health, the case solidifies a jurisprudential trend towards broadening corporate rights, which is constraining public health regulation in a wide range of areas including marketing of junk food, tobacco, and alcohol.

 Gostin, Lawrence O., "The ACA’s Contraceptive Mandate: Religious Freedom, Women’s Health, and Corporate Personhood" (2014).
 O'Neill Institute Papers.
-Paper 65.
+65.